Cost of Healthcare in Retirement

 - Diagnostic services

-- Some nursing services and drugs that require a prescription, though some over-the-counter drugs can be reimbursed if a prescription is obtained
+- Some nursing services and drugs require a prescription, though some over-the-counter drugs can be reimbursed if a prescription is obtained

 - COBRA healthcare continuing coverage or insurance coverage while receiving unemployment benefits